 Where to stay in Munich

 Two days in Munich is not a long time.
-Therefore, I suggest you stay in the city center near the subway to easily reach the main attractions.
+Therefore, I suggest you stay in the city center near the subway to reach the main attractions easily.

-Hotel MIO by AMANO is perfectly located in the heart of Munich.
+Hotel MIO by AMANO is ideally located in the heart of Munich.
 The common areas are stylish, and the rooms are simple, modern, and comfortable.

-If you’re looking for a special stay, the Boutique Hotel Splendid-Dollmann is a great choice.
+If you’re looking for a unique stay, the Boutique Hotel Splendid-Dollmann is an excellent choice.
 The decor is classic and warm, and even the beautiful suites have affordable prices.

 Need more options?
 To help you choose the best area to stay in Munich according to your interests and travel style, I wrote a dedicated article on where to stay in Munich and the best hotels by neighborhood.

-Tip: If you plan to visit Munich during Oktoberfest or the Christmas Markets season, I suggest you book your accommodation largely in advance.
+Tip: If you plan to visit Munich during Oktoberfest or the Christmas Markets season, I suggest you book your accommodation long in advance.

 Fun things to do in Munich